 The modular and stateless architecture provides the flexibility to configure MVISION Cloud to work in different network topologies.
 As long as the connectivity between MVISION Cloud and the Dictionary Server is preserved, and as long as this topology allows interception of the web traffic and routing, MVISION Cloud functions properly.
 This flexibility provides customers with the ability to deploy MVISION Cloud in multiple network architecture configurations, either on-premises or as a hosted service in the cloud.

-In the typical on-premise deployment, servers reside in a trusted zone and are configured to intercept traffic that arrives from trusted users/clients.
+In the typical on-premises deployment, servers reside in a trusted zone and are configured to intercept traffic that arrives from trusted users/clients.
 The trusted zone includes users that access MVISION Cloud from within the organization network, remote users that use VPN to connect the organization users, Salesforce callouts that are sent from Salesforce into workstations that reside in the organization network, and emails that are generated within the Salesforce platform.

 In the first topology scenario, all servers (Proxies, Key Server, Dictionary) are in a trusted zone.
 Web access (HTTP/HTTPS/SMTP) to MVISION Cloud is allowed only from within the trusted zone or trusted origin (for example, Salesforce).
 This requirement can be enforced on the IP level.